Home / Special Initiatives / CYMHW / Tribal Projects to Increase Native American Mental Health Support

 Native American Youth Mental Health ECHO

-Project ECHO (Extension for Community Healthcare Outcomes) is an evidence-based, interactive, guided-practiced model that uses technology to facilitate mentoring and knowledge sharing, enabling clinicians to provide best practice care for their communities.
+Project ECHO (Extension for Community Healthcare Outcomes) is an evidence-based, interactive model that uses technology to facilitate mentoring and knowledge sharing, enabling providers to deliver best practice care in their communities.

 Partnership with Two Feathers Native American Family Services